rmrt1n/advent-of-code/writeups/day01.md

 }
 ```

+> [!NOTE]
+> We cast `x` into a `i64` before calculating the difference or else it will overflow and give us the wrong answer.
+The return type of `@abs` is the unsigned version of the integer type passed to it.
+In the code above, since the input is `i64`, the output is a `u64`.

 ## Part two

-For part two, we're asked for the **similarity score**, which is the sum of each number (location ID) in the left list multiplied by its frequency in the right list.
-In other words, we have to count how many times a number in the left list appears in the right list.
+Now we're asked to find the **similarity score**, which is the sum of each location ID from the left list multiplied by how many times it appears in the right list (it's frequency).

-We can do this with a hashmap, e.g. Zig's `std.AutoHashmap`, but since the location IDs have at most five digits (from inspecting the input file) we can just use a regular array of size 100,000 (to hold all five digit numbers). `std.AutoHashmap` does dynamic allocation, which will slow down our solution a bit, though the difference is negligible in day one.

-// TODO: github callout for 100,000 vs 99,999 - 10,000 + 1
+We'll keep track of the frequency using an array where each index is a location ID from the left list and its value is its frequency in the right list.
+We use an array for the mapping instead of a data structure like a hash map `std.AutoHashMap` to avoid dynamic allocation.

+We allocate space for 100,000 entries because the location IDs in the input are all five-digit integers.
+We're wasting a tiny bit of space here as there are only 90,000 five digit numbers (from 10,000 to 99,999), but it lets us index directly using the location ID and keeps the code simpler.

 ```zig
 fn part2(self: Self) u64 {